 If you’re living paycheck to paycheck or you’ve struggled to stick to a budget in the past, then you may want to consider starting out with the paycheck budgeting method.
 This can be easier to follow than the traditional one-month budget.

 In this blog post, I will show you how to use the paycheck budgeting method to create your bi-weekly budget.
-If you want to grab this printable budget template, it’s avilable in my Budget Planner.
+If you want to grab this printable biweekly budget template, it’s avilable in my Bi-Weekly Budget Planner.

 What to include in your first biweekly zero-based budget: